Financial Hardship

 Occasionally, we may require further information to assess your request.
 In such cases, we will let you know as soon as possible and within 21 calendar days of your request for a hardship arrangement.
 So that we can properly consider your request for hardship arrangement you must provide us with any information we request within 21 calendar days of our request.

-Where we do not agree to a hardship arrangement, we will provide you with reasons to explain our decision.
+Where we do not agree to change the credit contract, we will provide you with reasons to explain our decision.
 If you are not happy with our decision you may raise a complaint with AFCA in accordance with Payright’s complaints handling policy and procedure located here.

 Other help